About MEC Workshops

-MEC 14, our annual workshop focusing on mercury and multi-pollutant emissions from coal combustion, will be held in Hanoi October 2019, with support from VEA – the Vietnamese Environment Administration.
+MEC 14, our annual workshop focusing on mercury and multi-pollutant emissions from coal combustion, was held in Hanoi October 2019, with support from VEA – the Vietnamese Environment Administration.

-This meeting will also act as the annual meeting of the UN Environment Coal Partnership.
+This meeting acted as the annual meeting of the UN Environment Coal Partnership.

-This workshop will pull together international experts on reducing emissions, including particulates, SO2, NOx and mercury, from coal-fired utilities and offers an excellent opportunity to mix with government agencies, regulators, utilities, consultants, equipment suppliers and academia.
+This workshop pulled together international experts on reducing emissions, including particulates, SO2, NOx and mercury, from coal-fired utilities and offers an excellent opportunity to mix with government agencies, regulators, utilities, consultants, equipment suppliers and academia.

 - State of the art emissions control